 By the end of this course, you will be able to:

 - Use different tools with groups of young people to obtain immediate feedback about practical STEM activities.

 - Reflect on feedback to improve presentation skills with young people and the effectiveness of the STEM activity.

 - Contribute towards employer and programme evaluation of STEM volunteering activities.

 - Identify further opportunities for professional development and skills development relating to volunteering and inspiring young people in STEM subjects.

-If you’re new to online learning, or new to FutureLearn, you may find the How it works guide helpful.
-The Crowdsourced Guide to Learning and Six tips and tools for social learning on FutureLearn may also be of interest.
+If you’re new to online learning or new to FutureLearn, you may find the How it works guide helpful.
+The Crowdsourced Guide to Learning and Five tips and tools for social learning on FutureLearn may also be of interest.